-I suspect that there are deep psychological issues at work which mean you can't reach orgasm and ejaculate during sexual intercourse, in other words you have delayed ejaculation, an idea perhaps confirmed by your ability to orgasm while masturbating.
+I suspect that there are deep psychological issues at work which mean you can't reach orgasm and ejaculate during sexual intercourse.
+That means you have a condition known as delayed ejaculation.
+This is a male sexual dysfunction which means you can orgasm while masturbating, but not during intercourse.
 The help of a good sexual therapist might be useful.
 However, there are other possibilities: some prescription drugs can interfere with the ability to achieve orgasm.

 From a discussion thread on a Yahoo support group:

 Delayed ejaculation been a serious problem for me for almost 30 years.
 7 or 8 years ago I finally talked about it with my doctor.
 He suggested I see a sex therapist, which I am planning to very soon go to.
 But I'm frustrated that my doctor (and the couple of urologists I've discussed this with) seem to insist that this is a psychological problem.
 That just seems really implausible to me.
 I'm willing to go to a sex therapist, but dammit, I think I've got a physical problem.